demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### microsoft-365-defender-auth-test
 ***
-Tests the connectivity to the Microsoft Defender XDR.
+Tests the connectivity to the Microsoft 365 Defender.

 #### Base Command